pongpisit/cloudflare-workers-qbr-workshop/docs/06-photo-gallery.md

 ## Troubleshooting

-### Photos not showing?
+### Photos not uploading?
-- Check R2 URL is correct
+- Check R2 binding is configured correctly
-- Verify images are uploaded to R2
+- Verify binding variable name is `BUCKET`
-- Check public access is enabled on R2
+- Check file size is reasonable

-### Captions not showing?
+### Photos not displaying?
 - Verify D1 binding is configured
 - Check database has photos table
 - Run `SELECT * FROM photos;` in D1 Console
+- Check `/image/` endpoint is working

+### Delete not working?
+- Make sure both R2 and D1 bindings are configured
+- Verify filename is stored correctly in database
+- Check R2 bucket has the file

 ### Database error?
 - Make sure D1 binding is added in Settings
-- Check binding variable name is `DB`
+- Check binding variable name is `MY_PHOTOS_DB`
 - Verify database is selected correctly

 ---